-- It's not illegal to have unprotected sex (it is a myth that a sex worker can be charged for not using a condom). - But choosing to have safe sex is important! - There's no age limit on buying or getting contraception (including the Pill and IUDs, not just condoms). - The Pill, IUDs and other contraceptives are cheap (subsidised) and sometimes free, and free condoms are available in most GPs and health centres.
+- It's not illegal to have unprotected sex. - But choosing to have safe sex is important! - There's no age limit on buying or getting contraception (including the Pill and IUDs, not just condoms). - The Pill, IUDs and other contraceptives are cheap (subsidised) and sometimes free, and free condoms are available in most GPs and health centres.